Animals

 Meet our dog Arrow who loves to greet our zoo visitors.
 Look for her as you make your way around the zoo!

-2024 Animals on Exhibit: wolves, camels, wallabies, kangaroos, white-tail deer, fallow deer, ducks, ostriches, capybara, ring-tailed lemurs, red-ruffed lemurs, goats, sloths, spider monkeys, macaws, alligators, bobcat, reindeer, macaque monkey, great horned owl, toucans, hornbills, red-tailed hawks, reindeer, marmosets, Ayam Cemani chickens and the aviary.
+2025 Animals on Exhibit: wolves, camels, wallabies, kangaroos, white-tail deer, fallow deer, ducks, geese, ostriches, capybara, ring-tailed lemurs, red-ruffed lemurs, goats, sloths, spider monkeys, macaws, alligators, bobcats, reindeer, macaque monkey, great horned owl, toucans, hornbills, red-tailed hawks, marmosets, Ayam Cemani chickens, Dexter cows, armadillos, raven, frill-back pigeons, continental giant rabbits, peacocks and the aviary.

 Alligator mississippiensis